MALAIRAJ23/Xplore-Intellects-Pvt-Ltd/README.md

 Frontend runs on:
 - `http://localhost:5173`

-## MongoDB Atlas Deployment Notes
+## Database Setup and Future MongoDB Atlas Plan

-If you plan to deploy TaskHive in the future, MongoDB Atlas is the recommended database option.
-The backend already reads all database settings from `MONGO_URI`, so deployment only needs an Atlas connection string and the correct environment values.
+TaskHive currently uses a local MongoDB database for development and testing.
+MongoDB Atlas is planned for future enhancements and deployment workflows, but it is not required for the current setup.

+### Current local setup
+- Run MongoDB locally on your machine.
+- Keep `MONGO_URI` pointing to your local MongoDB instance.
+- Use the backend `.env` file to store the local connection string.

-### What to set up in Atlas
+### Future Atlas enhancement plan
-- Create a MongoDB Atlas cluster.
+- Create a MongoDB Atlas cluster when you are ready to move to cloud hosting.
 - Create a database user with a strong password.
 - Add your deployment IP address or allow access from the hosting environment.
-- Copy the Atlas connection string and replace the placeholder values with your username, password, and database name.
+- Replace the local `MONGO_URI` with the Atlas connection string.

-### Environment values to update for deployment
+### Environment values to update for future deployment
-- `MONGO_URI` should point to your Atlas cluster.
+- `MONGO_URI` can later point to your Atlas cluster.
 - `JWT_SECRET` should be a strong, unique secret.
 - `CLIENT_URL` should match the deployed frontend URL.
 - `ADMIN_EMAIL` and `ADMIN_PASSWORD` should be changed if you want a different default admin account.

-### Example Atlas connection string
+### Example Atlas connection string for future use
 ```bash
 MONGO_URI=mongodb+srv://<username>:<password>@<cluster-name>.mongodb.net/xplore_intellects?retryWrites=true&w=majority
 ```

-### Deployment checklist
+### Future deployment checklist
 - Keep `MONGO_URI` in your deployment platform's environment variables, not in the frontend code.
 - Make sure the backend can reach Atlas over the network.
 - Verify the database name matches the one used by the app.